Ask your Google Cloud SQL Postgres

 Common issues and how to fix them.

 In the GCP Console, go to your Cloud SQL instance → Connections → Networking → add an authorized network with the Chion IP range.
-For initial testing, add 0.0.0.0/0 (remove after verifying).
+For initial testing, scope the rule to your laptop's egress IP, then narrow to the Chion IP range before going live.
+Avoid opening the instance to the internet.

 Cannot find Public IP